The Daily Agenda for Thursday, August 28

 ► Karl Heinrich Ulrichs: 1825-1895.
 If anyone can claim the mantle of being the very first gay rights advocate of the modern age, the native of the Kingdom of Hanover, Karl Heinrich Ulrichs, has as good a claim as any.
 When he was very little, he remembered wanting to be a girl and preferring to play with girls, but as often happens (though not always) when a very young boy like him hits puberty, his leanings moved toward homosexuality rather than a transgender identity.
 He went on to study law and theology at Göttingen University and history at Berlin University.
 He became a legal adviser for a district court in Hanover, but was dismissed when his homosexuality became known.
 That led him to declare himself, openly, an Urning.
 A word he coined in the 1860′s, he described the Urning as a “male-bodied person with a female psyche” who is sexually attracted to men and not women.
 He also coined Urningin for a “female-bodied person with a male psyche,” and Urningthum came to mean homosexuality itself.

 Ulrichs devised an entire system of classification based on different combinations of attractions and gender roles, and more importantly, he set about to develop a robust argument for the legalization of homosexuality.
 Between 1864 and 1880, he published a series of twelve tracts which he collectively called, Research on the Riddle of Man-Manly Love, and his writings kept him in trouble with the law.
 His books were banned and confiscated in Saxony, Prussia, and Berlin.
-In 1867 after the formation of a united Germany, he became the first homosexual to address the Association of German Jurists in Munich on the need to reform German laws against homosexuality.
+In 1867 after the formation of a northern German confederation, he became the first homosexual to address the Association of German Jurists in Munich on the need to reform German laws against homosexuality.
 He was shouted down but remained undeterred.
 In 1870, he published Araxes: a Call to Free the Nature of the Urning from Penal Law, in which he wrote:

 The Urning, too, is a person.
 He, too, therefore, has inalienable rights.
 His sexual orientation is a right established by nature.
 Legislators have no right to veto nature; no right to persecute nature in the course of its work; no right to torture living creatures who are subject to those drives nature gave them.